 After that, your worker's status (shown on the I-94 document) will say how long he or she can stay in the United States.
 This will probably be a period of one year after your employee enters for the first time, but be sure to check this on the I-94 document.
 Most I-94 documents are now available online only by visiting the I-94 website of U.S. Customs and Border Protection.

 If you need your employee to stay longer in the United States, your employee can, before the permitted period of stay ends, request an extension of status on USCIS Form I-539.
 Submit this form to USCIS by mail.

 Along with the I-539 form, your employee should submit a request to extend his or her work permit.
 To do that, submit a new Form I-765, using the same employment category of "(c)(17)."

-USCIS can extend your employee’s status for up to six months at a time.
-Note that both the I-539 and the I-765 require fees.
+USCIS can extend your employee's status for up to six months at a time.
+Note that both the I-539 and the I-765 require application as well as biometrics (fingerprinting) fees.
 Your worker will also need to include all of the documents noted above for any extension requests.
-Be sure to file both of these documents at least three months before your employee’s status and work authorization end to avoid any gaps.
+Be sure to file both of these documents at least three months before your employee's status and work authorization end to avoid any gaps.